At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

-We have run trips to Iceland for many years during the spring in search of the birdlife.
-Iceland is a wonderful rugged country with so much to offer the photographer.
-We are always looking for new opportunities and this new trip promises to be an exciting adventure.
-We have teamed up with Terry Whittaker who has been travelling to Iceland for many years.
-Terry has been working with Arctic Foxes along the coast of the remote northwest for a number of years.
-This stunning Fox really looks its best during the winter months and this will be our main target during this trip.
+We have been running trips to Iceland since we first started but the majority of these have been during the spring in search of the birdlife.
+Iceland is a wonderful rugged country with so much to offer the photographer. and so we have recently added this winter trip to our portfolio with the specific help of Terry Whittaker who has been working in Iceland for many years and was the first UK photographer to work extensively with the arctic foxes in this particular isolated corner of the country.
+Whether the dark or white morph, this stunning mammal really looks its best during the winter months and this will be our main target during this trip.
 The Arctic Fox is still hunted in Iceland but along this remote stretch of coastline it is left alone and so the Foxes can be very approachable.
-There are no roads leading to our destination so we have to go by boat which adds to this exciting adventure.
+It is so isolated a place that there are no roads leading to our destination so we have to go by boat which adds to this exciting adventure and an amazing opportunity for a winter portfolio.

 Itinerary Open +Close -

-Day 1: Our flights should bring us into Keflavik airport during the course of the afternoon and we will look to transfer to a local hotel for the night.
+Day 1: Upon our arrival at Keflavik airport we will look to transfer to a local hotel for the night.

 Day 2: We will catch a morning internal flight from Reykjavik domestic airport to Isafjordur from where we will be transferred to the harbour for a 1.5 hour boat trip to the Hornstrandir Nature Reserve where we will be based for the bulk of our trip.
 We should be able to get out for an initial explore with our cameras this afternoon before settling into our lodge for dinner.